mikaelweill/documenso/voice-signature.md

 3. Signature dialog opens with voice option
 4. User selects voice signature method
 5. System prompts for recording with instructions
-6. User records signature phrase
+6. User records signature phrase (**audio only**, no video needed)
-7. System processes recording and confirms validity
+7. System processes recording and confirms validity against enrollment
 8. Voice signature is applied to document
 9. Signing is completed